 Don’t get too hung up on finding the perfect prayer.
 The most important thing is be consistent.
 That means praying at least 15 minutes every day.
 Most people struggle with even finding an extra 15 minutes.
 I suggest establishing a prayer routine that matches the rhythm of your day.
 For some, that 15 minutes of quiet time is at 5AM… before the day starts and when everyone is still asleep.
 For others, it is during their lunch break.Whatever works for you, block out that time and pray, everyday.

 One recommended prayer routine that works well is 15-30 minutes in the morning and a 5-10 minute review of your day/examination of conscious in the evening.
 A weekly Holy Hour before the Blessed Sacrament is an excellent way to really amp-up your prayer life as well.

-Several great resources on prayer are: Part Four of The Catechism of the Catholic Church, Spiritual Progress by Fr.
-Thomas Williams, and Fr.
-Larry Richards has a very motivating talk on prayer atwww.thereasonforourhope.org.
+Several great resources on prayer are: Part Four of The Catechism of the Catholic Church, The Better Part by Fr.
+John Bartunek, and Fr.
+Larry Richards’ very motivating talk on prayer at www.thereasonforourhope.org.
 Dig into prayer and begin tapping the incredible power of your Catholic faith.

 2. Let the Holy Spirt Be Your Guide